 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Speaker.
-The study we are conducting for the Kivalliq highway is almost at the point where we can start preparing our draft report through this ministerial level discussions, and he kind of moved me forward.
+The study we are conducting for the Kivalliq intercommunity road is almost at the point where we can start preparing our draft report through the ministerial level discussions, and he kind of moved me forward.
+At this time, this is where the project is at.

-At this time, this is where the project is at, however, with regards to community road projects, most of these requests are accommodated through the funding programs we offer annually.
-There are two programs that can be applied to community road projects, and these programs are very popular as every year, communities apply for funding.
+However, with regard to community road projects, most of these requests are accommodated through the funding programs we offer annually.
+There are two programs that can be applied to community road projects.
+These programs are very popular as communities apply for funding every year.
 The funding requests are usually also above our allocation amounts set aside from the program funding.
 Thank you, Mr. Speaker.